 Creating Workspot Templates for GCP

 This article is a quick guide for adding a Microsoft Windows template to use with your GCP Workspot deployment.
 It is part of the Getting Started with Workspot article series.
-Please follow the correct steps for the Gen1 or Gen2 machines you are going to build.
+Please ensure you follow the appropriate steps for the Gen1 or Gen2 machines you plan to create.

-For a Workspot Template, you will export the VM from a virtualized environment to Cloud Storage which will be converted into a Template from control.
+To create a Workspot Template, you will need to upload the VM from a virtualized environment to the GCP Storage and, with the help of Workspot Control, transformed into a Template.

-Prepare VHD, VHDX, or VMDX file for upload.
-We recommended uploading a vanilla template to use as a base template and later customer can modify based on their requirements.
+Prepare a VHD, VHDX, or VMDK file for uploading.
+We suggest uploading a basic template to serve as a foundational template, which customers can later adjust according to their needs.

 Creating a Storage Bucket

-To Create a Storage Bucket by going to the menu in GCP, then look for Cloud Storage > Buckets:
+To create a Storage Bucket, go to the menu in GCP, then look for Cloud Storage > Buckets:

 • Create bucket [customername] templates.

-• Go in the bucket, and then got to the permissions tab.
+• Go in the bucket, and then go to the permissions tab.

-• Navigate to Cloud Storage and the Click on the Bucket.
+• Navigate to Cloud Storage and click on the Bucket.

-• In the next screen, Click on Upload Files.
+• In the next screen, click on Upload Files.
 A File Explorer window will appear.
-Choose the VHD file you wanted to upload
+Choose the VHD file you want to upload.

-• The upload process will start, and the status can be monitored on a tiny window on the bottom-right corner of the page
+• The upload process will start, and the status can be monitored in a tiny window on the bottom-right corner of the page

 • Click on the File Details to copy the gsutil uri for future use.

-When the image has been uploaded, to create a template, you need to convert the vhd, vmdx, etc. into a GCP Image.
-Make sure to follow the Workspot guidelines for uploading in image:
+When the image has been uploaded, to create a template, you need to convert the VHD, VHDX, or VMDK into a GCP Image.
+Make sure to follow the Workspot guidelines for uploading an image:

 https://community.workspot.com/templates-images-creating-90/customer-provided-windows-10-template-requirements-for-azure-and-gcp-386

-• Create an image from VHD file above by running following command, replace your details in < > parameters:
+• Create an image from the VHD file above by running the following command, replacing your details in < > parameters:

 gcloud compute images import <Name of the Image> --os=< windows-10-x64-byol> --source-file="<URI or location of the vhd file gs:uri>" --project "<ProjectID>" --network=<VPC Name> --subnet=<Subnet name>